terraform-ibm-modules/terraform-ibm-cis/modules/waf/README.md

 This module enables/disables the web application firewall (WAF) of the domain.
 For more information, see the [main readme file](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/docs/README.md) for this module.

+>  Before enabling Web Application Firewall (WAF) for the instance the Cloud Interface Services (CIS) instance and domain must be properly configured.
+For more detailed information, see the [complete example](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/examples/complete/main.tf).

 ### Usage
 ```
 provider "ibm" {